opensearch-project/security/DEVELOPER_GUIDE.md

 ## Prerequisites
 This project runs as a plugin of OpenSearch.
 You could [download a minimal release of OpenSearch](https://opensearch.org/downloads.html#minimal) and then install the plugin there, but at this time there are no MacOS distributions (although you can run it as a docker container, but those images come with the security plugin already preinstalled).
 In addition, it might come in handy to be able to always run against the latest commit of the version under development, so we'll be compiling it from source instead.

 To get started, follow the [getting started section](https://github.com/opensearch-project/OpenSearch/blob/main/DEVELOPER_GUIDE.md#getting-started) of OpenSearch's developer guide.
 This will get you up and running with OpenSearch built from source code.
 Get to the point where you can run a successful `curl localhost:9200` call (you can skip the `./gradlew check` step to save some time.
-Great! now kill the server with `Cmd+c`/`Ctrl+c` and copy the built code to a new folder somewhere else where you'll be running your service (run this from the base directory of the OpenSearch fork you cloned above):
+Great! now kill the server with `Ctrl+c` and copy the built code to a new folder somewhere else where you'll be running your service (run this from the base directory of the OpenSearch fork you cloned above):

 ```bash
 export OPENSEARCH_HOME=~/Test/opensearch-1.3.0-SNAPSHOT